 This article is updated with the Spring 2019 update that changed the reward system.

-Clan War Leagues - also know as CWL - is a type of Clan Wars where your clan will battle against 8 clans and was introduced on the October 2018 update.
+Introduced on the October 2018 update, Clan War Leagues - also know as CWL - is a type of Clan Wars where your clan will battle against 8 clans.

-On CWL your clan joins a group of 8 clans to battle against each other on a series of 7 consecutive 24-hour wars.
-To start, a Leader or Co-Leader must sign up the clan to participate.
+On CWL, your clan joins a pool of 8 clans to battle against each other on a series of 7 consecutive 24-hour wars.

 - 1. How to Sign-Up